This post was originally published in 2012 on the Startup Grind blog, I'm republishing and expanding it here.

 The tricky thing about a core mechanic is it's only novel and revolutionary once.
 Those who follow your trailblazing footsteps will have diminishing returns.
 Groupon owns the daily deals space because they found a core mechanic that resonated with people (2014 observation: too bad Groupon's hook doesn't make actual money, zing!).
 However, all those Groupon clones that quickly popped up and tried to capitalize on Groupon's success are dropping like flies because what Groupon offered was no longer enough.
 Personally, I think daily deals sites are like auction sites.
 Can you name an eBay competitor?
 Exactly!
 Yet, I remember in the late nineties you couldn't mistype a url without stumbling on a brand new auction site.

 So what should your startup focus on?
 Most definitely the core mechanic.
 Nothing else really matters.
 You can have the slickest designed product in the world but it doesn't matter if you don't have the right core mechanic.
 A great example of this is Path, their first version was widely regarded as one of the most beautiful iOS apps anyone had ever seen, yet no one used it.
 It wasn't until Path fixed their core mechanic problems that people began to care (2014 disclaimer: I have since worked at Path, and it was awesome).

 Your core mechanic is your app, site, or product's total value proposition.
 If you don't have a good core mechanic, you don't have anything.
 When you do finally have a great core mechanic, every time you think of adding a feature, ask yourself, does this feature accentuate my core mechanic?
 If it doesn't, resist adding it.

-Core mechanics have different sized markets also, some products are novel and great, to a small subset of people, that's exactly what we found out at Plancast (last 2014 observation: sigh).
+Core mechanics also have different sized markets, some products are novel and great, to a small subset of people, that's exactly what we found out at Plancast (last 2014 observation: sigh).